saeedshargi/MyDotnetBenchmarks/README.md

 * LoopsVSLinq

   A benchmark to  compare the performance of different loops vs linq to get a list of objects

+* ObjectCreation

+  A benchmark to compare the performance of object creation from claas constructor, record, and using the factory method